parris/iz/README.md

     iz.decimal(*);                    // Contains 1 decimal point and potentially can have a - at the beginning iz.email(*);                      // Seems like a valid email address iz.extension(ob1, ob2);           // If obj2's methods are all found in obj1
-    iz.fileExtension(arr, value);     // Checks if the extension of value is in arr.
-An obj can be provide, but must have indexOf defined. iz.fileExtensionAudio(value);     // Check against mp3, ogg, wav, aac iz.fileExtensionImage(value);     // Check against png, jpg, jpeg, gif, bmp, svg, gif iz.inArray(arr, value);           // If * is in the array iz.int(*, bool (optional));       // Is an int.
+    iz.fileExtension(value, arr);     // Checks if the extension of value is in arr.
+An obj can be provide, but must have indexOf defined. iz.fileExtensionAudio(value);     // Check against mp3, ogg, wav, aac iz.fileExtensionImage(value);     // Check against png, jpg, jpeg, gif, bmp, svg, gif iz.inArray(value, arr);           // If * is in the array iz.int(*, bool (optional));       // Is an int.
 If the 2nd variable is true (false by default) a decimal is allowed iz.ip(str);                       // str resembles an IPV4 or IPV6 address iz.minLen(val, min);              // val (str or arr) is greater than min